c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

 ## 2. Data Exploration:

-Let's begin by exploring the contents of each variable and, more generally, evaluate the following:
+Let's begin by exploring the contents of each variable and, in general, evaluate the following:
 > * Data completeness
 > * Data cleanliness
 > * Data types